MCP servers

 How it works

 A Pane is a real terminal.
-Claude Code running in that terminal reads .mcp.json exactly as it would in a standalone terminal.
-The same applies to any other agent that gains MCP support — Aider, Codex, etc. Pane’s job is to give each agent an isolated shell; the agent’s job is to talk to MCP servers.
+Claude Code running inside it reads .mcp.json exactly like it would in a standalone terminal.
+The same goes for any other agent that supports MCP.
+Pane’s job is to give each agent an isolated shell.
+The agent handles MCP on its own.

 Example: Context7 docs lookup